-It is only in vertebrates that evolution has been “polishing” to develop a complexly regulated system in this direction, in which the entire body is involved (149).
+For approx. 600 million years only in vertebrates has evolution been “polishing” in this direction to develop a complexly regulated system, in which the entire body is involved (149).
 This was preceded by an even longer evolutionary process.
-See our separate article on this.
+See our separate article „The meaning and evolution of fever” on this.

 Fever synchronously exerts its immunological action through several mechanisms:

 1) by thermal effects (9)